hendricius/the-sourdough-framework/README.md

 * [Download compiled B&W .epub version](https://www.the-bread-code.io/bw-book.epub)

-If you prefer a very short version (about 10 pages) with main flowcharts and crucial informations needed while you are in the kitchen, we also provide a "too long;didn't read" version you could print.
+If you prefer a very short version (about 10 pages) with main flowcharts and crucial information needed while you are in the kitchen, we also provide a "too long;didn't read" version you could print.
 Having read the full book is highly recommended to understand this leaflet: